flodlan/Lab-Wiki/documents/fMRI/7t-essen.md

 ## Analysis of 7T Data
 Data are analysed similarly to 3T data.
-These steps were I inherited from [Sam Lawrence](https://www.linkedin.com/in/samueljdlawrence?originalSubdomain=uk) (not in academia anymore) and he from [Peter Kok](https://profiles.ucl.ac.uk/66629-peter-kok) in order.
+These steps were inherited from [Sam Lawrence](https://www.linkedin.com/in/samueljdlawrence?originalSubdomain=uk) (not in academia anymore) and he from [Peter Kok](https://profiles.ucl.ac.uk/66629-peter-kok).

 ### Essen Recording
 Essen has quite a few additional manual steps that are quite complex to explain without sitting in front of the scanner.
 You will usually get an introduction.